Let’s say your sales team closes a huge deal. Then one year later, that client decides not to renew. What went wrong?

 One of the biggest mistakes you can make as a customer success professional is to rely solely on anecdotal evidence.
 Maybe customer X seemed happy when you last spoke.
 But how do they really compare to customers Y & Z?
 The only way to know for sure is to analyze the data you have at hand.

 With this in mind, review your analytics.
 Work with your product and finance teams to determine if there are any specific actions your best customers take or features they utilize.
-Integrate these key activities into your onboarding processes and drive healthy behaviors among your new customers.
+Integrate these key activities into your customer onboarding processes and drive healthy behaviors among your new customers.
 Alternatively, try to determine at what stage in the process people are dropping off and strategize ways to mitigate the drop off.
 Understanding this type of information can help you improve onboarding and reduce churn.

 About the Author